demisto/content/Packs/VMRay/Integrations/VMRay/README.md

 ### vmray-get-license-usage-verdicts
 ***
-Gets the usage of verdicts from VMRay
+Gets the usage of verdicts from VMRay.

 #### Base Command